 Resistance Knob with 100 Resistance Levels

 The Velocore uses a resistance knob which many riders prefer.
 It is placed on the top tube of the frame for easy reach.
-The Velocore has silent magnetic resistance which we would expect on a bike at this price point.
+The Velocore has silent magnetic resistance which I would expect on a bike at this price point.
 Magnetic resistance doesn’t require any contact or friction, so it is quiet and low-maintenance.
 You also get 100 resistance levels which just makes sense.
-Other bikes break their resistance levels up so there are 32 levels of resistance or 24 or even 16.
-Riders have a harder time understanding the difference between the levels or why level 16 would equal 100% resistance power.
-Having 100 resistance levels is easy to understand.
-Level 50 is about 50% total resistance, etc. Having this many resistance levels also breaks them up into smaller increments so you have more customization options.
+It is easy to estimate your work-rate in relation to resistance since level 25 is 25% resistance and level 50 is 50%, etc.

 The screen does have Bluetooth speakers and you can also connect via wireless headphones.

 The Velocore comes with weight which can be used on NON-leaning classes that incorporate upper body work.
 The weights sit on the stationary support arm that holds the touchscreen.
 These are included in the price of the bike.
 The inclusion of weights is a good indication that upper body work is incorporated into the programming.

 There is a tablet ledge just in front of the screen where you can place a phone or tablet if desired.
 It will block the screen a little, so be aware of this.
 Since the bike shifts from side to side and the screen tilts forward and back, a tablet may not be entirely stable here.
 There is also a small pocket for a phone inside the handlebars.